Physical Channels

 A text string or a tuple or list of 2 text strings specifying the modulation scheme used for data transmitted in this

-based on 3GPP TR 38.211, Table 7.3.1.2-1.
-The default is'16QAM'
+PDSCHbased on 3GPP TR 38.211, Table 7.3.1.2-1.
+The default is'16QAM'.
+Here is a list of supported modulation schemes:Modulation Scheme

 Modulation Order (